zhy0216/linguaql/README.md

 ## 🤝 Acknowledgments

 LinguaQL draws inspiration from excellent database tools in the ecosystem.
 Special thanks to [Postico 2](https://eggerapps.at/postico2/) by Egger Apps for setting a high standard in PostgreSQL client design and user experience.
-Their attention to detail and user-centric approach has influenced many aspects of LinguaQL's interface and functionality.

 ## 📄 License